mp-se/gravitymon/src_docs/source/configuration.rst

 * **OTA URL:**

-   Should point to a URL where the .bin file + version.json file is located.
+   Should point to a URL where the firmware.bin file + version.json file are located.

    For the OTA to work, place the following files (version.json + firmware.bin) at the location that you pointed out in OTA URL.
 If the version number in the json file is newer than in the code the update will be done during startup.